learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 ## Introduction

 During this course, you will work on various assignments as you learn to code.
-Starting in Phase 1, all assignments will be interactive pieces of curriculum that require a submission of work.
-For each assignment, you will need to complete some work on your local machine, then submit it to Canvas.
-If the assignment includes tests, you will need to pass all tests before Canvas will register the assignment as **Complete**.
+All assignments will be interactive pieces of curriculum that require some work.
+Some assignments may ask you to follow a set of instructions, while others will ask you to figure out your own solution to pass specific tests.

-You'll first see an assignment's instructions here, in Canvas.
-Howeer, the work you'll be doing will be on your local machine.
-In order to work on an assignment, you'll need to get it 'forked' and 'cloned' to your computer.
+All assignments are hosted on GitHub.
+In order to work on them, however, you will need to complete work on your local machine.
+The general process for all assignments will be:

-When you've finished your work, you will need to use Flatiron School's submission tool, the `learn-co` gem, to submit your work on Canvas.
+- Go to the assignment's GitHub page

-In this lesson, we'll walk through the full process.
-In fact, this lesson is the first Canvas assignment you'll be completing on your own!
+- Create a personal copy (a 'fork') of the assignment

-Your task for this lesson is to go through the process of downloading, completing, and submitting your completed assignment.
-The following steps walk through the process of getting an assignment onto your computer from Canvas.
-Follow along using this current assignment.
+- Download your personal copy (referred to as 'cloning') to your environment

-> **Note:** In order to work on and submit assignments, you will need to connect
+- Complete the required work
-> your GitHub account to your Learn.co account.
-For more information on this,
+- Upload the work you've done to your personal copy of the assignment on GitHub

-> check out [this help article][github to learn]
+For this lesson, we'll do a quick walkthrough of these steps so you will know what to do in future assignments.
+In fact, this lesson is the first assignment you'll be completing on your own!

 ### A Quick Note on Organizing Work on Your Machine